BCC155555555/BCC155555555/README.md

 Thanks for visiting my profile! 😊 echnical skills with my passion for creative problem-solving.<br>
-📂 Work Experience: I work part-time as an office cleaner, which has helped me develop strong time management and organization skills.<br>
 📈 Interests: Web development, data structures, and learning new languages like Spanish and sign language.<br>